KINGSABRI/BufferOverflow-Kit/README.md

 ==================

 We collect many tools used in buffer overflow development in one place, repeating with new idea is not a shame - thanks China :)
-If you are a buffer overflow guy, then may you like to contriute and develop with us more tools in one place.
+If you are a buffer overflow guy, then may you like to contribute and develop with us ALL your tools in ONE place.

-*What BufferOverflow Kit contain*
+What BufferOverflow Kit contain?
 ---------------------------------
 * Commandline and Console base.
 * pattern create (like metasploit pattern_create script)